-An effective recognition program will greatly help management in motivating CSRs to excel at providing call resolution at the world class level and to retain the top call resolution performing CSRs.
-It is important to note that 46% of customers whose call was not resolved felt the CSR could have done more to resolve their call.
+An effective recognition program will significantly help management motivate Agents to excel at providing call resolution at the world class level and retain the top call resolution performing Agents.
+It is important to note that 46% of customers whose call was not resolved felt the Agent could have done more to resolve their call.

-A best practice is to recognize CSR behavior and reward voice of the customer (VoC) results in a frequent, descriptive, and impactful manner, so that CSRs know what they are being recognized for and because it motivates them to continue to use the behaviors that help them to achieve world class VoC results.
+A best practice is to recognize Agent behavior and reward the voice of the customer (VoC) results in a frequent, descriptive, impactful, and personal manner.
+Agents need to know what they are being recognized for and because it motivates them to continue to use the behaviors that help them achieve world-class VoC results.

 Mike Desmarais, CEO & Founder of SQM, Awarding CSR of the Year at SQM’s Annual Conference.

-Most supervisors or managers do not know what truly motivates their CSRs to achieve high VoC performance.
-One of the best ways to understand what motivates each CSR is to conduct focus group sessions with all CSRs.
-Each focus group session should have no more than 15 CSRs.
-At the session, each CSR is asked to rank what motivates them, and the reason why it motivates them, to achieve high VoC performance.
+Most supervisors or managers do not know what truly motivates their Agents to achieve high VoC performance.
+One of the best ways to understand what motivates each Agent is to conduct focus group sessions with all Agents.
+Each focus group session should have no more than 15 Agents.
+At the session, each Agent is asked to rank what motivates them and the reasons why it motivates them to achieve high VoC performance.